Tips Industries Ltd leads gainers in 'B' group

 ALSO READ

-Kabra Extrusion Technik consolidated net profit declines 95.47% in the March 2020 quarter
+Gufic BioSciences reports standalone net loss of Rs 3.75 crore in the June 2020 quarter

-Kabra Extrusion Technik reports consolidated net loss of Rs 0.22 crore in the June 2020 quarter
+Gufic BioSciences standalone net profit declines 21.46% in the March 2020 quarter

-Compuage Infocom consolidated net profit declines 95.75% in the June 2020 quarter
+Electrosteel Castings consolidated net profit declines 21.42% in the March 2020 quarter

-Kabra Commercial standalone net profit rises 50.00% in the June 2020 quarter
+Ausom Enterprise reports consolidated net loss of Rs 1.35 crore in the March 2020 quarter

-Kabra Drugs reports standalone net loss of Rs 0.04 crore in the June 2020 quarter
+Ausom Enterprise consolidated net profit rises 108.33% in the June 2020 quarter

 -

-Kabra Extrusion Technik Ltd, I G Petrochemicals Ltd, Compuage Infocom Ltd and Sterling Tools Ltd are among the other gainers in the BSE's 'B' group today, 28 September 2020.
+Ausom Enterprise Ltd, Gufic BioSciences Ltd, Electrosteel Castings Ltd and Prime Focus Ltd are among the other gainers in the BSE's 'B' group today, 29 September 2020.

-Kabra Extrusion Technik Ltd, I G Petrochemicals Ltd, Compuage Infocom Ltd and Sterling Tools Ltd are among the other gainers in the BSE's 'B' group today, 28 September 2020.
+Ausom Enterprise Ltd, Gufic BioSciences Ltd, Electrosteel Castings Ltd and Prime Focus Ltd are among the other gainers in the BSE's 'B' group today, 29 September 2020.

-Kabra Extrusion Technik Ltd spiked 14.40% to Rs 71.5.
+Ausom Enterprise Ltd spiked 13.71% to Rs 56.8.
 The stock was the second biggest gainer in 'B' group.
-On the BSE, 7538 shares were traded on the counter so far as against the average daily volumes of 3580 shares in the past one month.
+On the BSE, 41603 shares were traded on the counter so far as against the average daily volumes of 3678 shares in the past one month.

-I G Petrochemicals Ltd soared 10.00% to Rs 316.8.
+Gufic BioSciences Ltd soared 12.25% to Rs 91.6.
 The stock was the third biggest gainer in 'B' group.
-On the BSE, 28334 shares were traded on the counter so far as against the average daily volumes of 11026 shares in the past one month.
+On the BSE, 1.38 lakh shares were traded on the counter so far as against the average daily volumes of 22997 shares in the past one month.

-Compuage Infocom Ltd advanced 9.22% to Rs 15.64.
+Electrosteel Castings Ltd advanced 12.11% to Rs 20.74.
 The stock was the fourth biggest gainer in 'B' group.
-On the BSE, 53178 shares were traded on the counter so far as against the average daily volumes of 41764 shares in the past one month.
+On the BSE, 4.35 lakh shares were traded on the counter so far as against the average daily volumes of 1.02 lakh shares in the past one month.

-Sterling Tools Ltd rose 9.19% to Rs 187.05.
+Prime Focus Ltd jumped 9.09% to Rs 40.8.
 The stock was the fifth biggest gainer in 'B' group.
-On the BSE, 330 shares were traded on the counter so far as against the average daily volumes of 2675 shares in the past one month.
+On the BSE, 1895 shares were traded on the counter so far as against the average daily volumes of 5818 shares in the past one month.

 Powered by Capital Market - Live News